 The Parish Council is composed of ten elected members of the local community who serve a 4-year fixed term of office.
 The most recent elections were held in May 2015.

 All members belong to at least one of the defined committees.
-There are three committees, Planning, Environment& Leisure and Highways & Transportation.
-In addition to these a Communications Working Party.
+There are two committees, Planning and Highways, Transportation & Environment.
+In addition to these there is a Communications Working Party.

 The aim of the Parish Council is to improve the quality of life for all those who live and work in Claygate, whilst preserving its unique character as a warm, caring and sustainable village community.